cksystemsteaching/selfie/README.md

 Selfie generates ELF binaries that run on real [RISC-V hardware](https://www.sifive.com/boards) as well as on [QEMU](https://www.qemu.org) and are compatible with the official [RISC-V](https://riscv.org) toolchain, in particular the [spike emulator](https://github.com/riscv/riscv-isa-sim) and the [pk kernel](https://github.com/riscv/riscv-pk).

-Selfie is a 64-bit system and requires as such a 64-bit system to run.
-However, selfie also compiles on 32-bit systems (and 64-bit systems that support compiling and executing 32-bit binaries).
+Selfie is designed as 64-bit system and requires as such a 64-bit system to run (LP64 data model).
+However, selfie also compiles on systems that support compiling and executing 32-bit binaries (ILP32 data model).
 In that case, selfie becomes a 32-bit system that generates and executes 32-bit binaries out-of-the-box.
 This is possible because the implementation of selfie carefully avoids 32-bit overflows throughout the system.

 ## Support